This post contains affiliate links. Please see our disclosure policy.

-Indulge in a rich, moist chocolate rum cake infused with spiced rum and layers of dark chocolate ganache buttercream frosting.
-Chocolate layer cake is the perfect chocolate lover's recipe for a Valentine's Day dessert or birthday cake.
+This is my adult version of the Matilda cake, a rich, moist chocolate rum cake infused with spiced rum and layers of dark chocolate ganache buttercream frosting.
+A truly indulgent, yet approachable two layer chocolate cake for chocolate lovers.

-- Gives a taste of cinnamon, cloves, ginger, and vanilla enhances the chocolate notes of the cake and frosting.
+- Spiced Rum: Gives a taste of cinnamon, cloves, ginger, and vanilla enhances the chocolate notes of the cake and frosting.

 - The hot buttered rum made with melted butter not only melts the chocolate, but it also blooms the cocoa powder.